AssureeServices/UNDP_Operations/README.md

 ![image5](https://user-images.githubusercontent.com/18327523/44656284-4de0d880-a9c6-11e8-9c9c-cc8f27749bb2.png)

 # Node Installation
- To see if Node is installed, open the Windows Command Prompt, Powershell or a similar command line tool, and type node -v.
+1. To see if Node is installed, open the Windows Command Prompt, Powershell or a similar command line tool, and type node -v.
 This should    print a version number.
- To see if NPM is installed, type npm -v in Terminal.
-This should print NPM’s version number If Node is not installed,Click here to install  https://nodejs.org/en/download/
+2. To see if NPM is installed, type npm -v in Terminal.
+This should print NPM’s version number.
+3. If Node is not installed,Click here to install  https://nodejs.org/en/download/